U.S. judge rules Oklahoma gay marriage ban unconstitutional

 "Equal protection is at the very heart of our legal system and central to our consent to be governed," Kern wrote in his decision.
 "It is not a scarce commodity to be meted out begrudgingly or in short portions.
 Therefore, the majority view in Oklahoma must give way to individual constitutional rights."

-Some 33 U.S. states ban same-sex marriage through state constitutional amendment, statute, or both, including Oklahoma, where voters approved a constitutional amendment banning same-sex marriage in 2004.
+Even as an increasing number of U.S. states recognize gay marriage, 33 states ban such unions through state constitutional amendment, statute, or both.
+In Oklahoma, voters in 2004 approved a constitutional amendment defining marriage as between one man and one woman.

+The challenge to Oklahoma's constitutional amendment was launched in 2004 by two lesbian couples in long-term relationships and has gone through a winding procedural history leading up to Tuesday's ruling.

+Steve Spitz, 50, who owns a design and construction company in Oklahoma City, said the ruling brought him hope and, if it is upheld, could result in a wedding with his partner of 24 years.

 Little more than a decade ago, none of the 50 U.S. states recognized same-sex marriage.
 However, the trend over the past two years has been for same-sex marriage to become legal.